SuperFabius/A250220_DEVEL/README.md

 **SDEVEL2 folder: 260320-R260820_DEVEL2** (adds MSDOS support)

 WARNING!
-This Revision is intended for development only.
+These Revisions are intended for development only.